-- For bearing (i.e., compass-style direction), hasBearing() will tell you if there is a bearing available, and getBearing() will return it as degrees east of true north. - For speed, hasSpeed() will tell you if the speed is known and getSpeed() will return the speed in meters per second.
+- For altitude, hasAltitude() will tell you if there is an altitude value, and getAltitude() will return the altitude in meters. - For bearing (i.e., compass-style direction), hasBearing() will tell you if there is a bearing available, and getBearing() will return it as degrees east of true north. - For speed, hasSpeed() will tell you if the speed is known and getSpeed() will return the speed in meters per second.